 The design of our wider curriculum is evidence-based and driven by research findings of cognitive science and evidence-led principles and practices that lead to excellence in the classroom.
 By the time pupils have left Corngreaves Academy, they will have mastered a range of both procedural knowledge (skills) and factual knowledge through repeated low stakes cumulative quizzing; opportunities to deliberately practise and apply what they have learned, through careful planning for progression and depth via our spaced and interleaved sequences.
 Our curriculum is customised to meet the local needs of our pupils.
 Our long-term sequencing is supported by evidence-led learning modules and high-quality teaching resources that clearly outline what pupils should know, be able to do and remember at key points in their primary education.

 Our end goal is for all children to succeed, regardless of their starting points.
 Our curriculum is deliberately designed to give our children the tools and provision to know more, do more and learn more.
 Our priority is to improve teaching through evidence-led structure and practice, so that all children are exposed to exceptional teaching.
 Ultimately, our ambition is to erode deficits in cultural capital.
 We aim to do this by:

 - Providing a coherent, structured, academic curriculum that leads to sustained mastery for all and a greater depth of understanding for those who are capable.

 - Providing a rich ‘cultural capital’.

-We have developed three curriculum drivers that: infuse all subjects, shape our curriculum; bring about the vision, values and aims of our school; ensure inclusivity is at the heart of learning, as well as responding to the particular needs of our community and connecting pupils to their purpose.
+We have developed three curriculum drivers which infuse all subjects and shape our curriculum; bring about the vision, values and aims of our school; ensure inclusivity is at the heart of learning, as well as responding to the particular needs of our community and connecting pupils to their purpose.

 Statement of Implementation